 - Begin by seeking guidance from your university’s career center

 - Get informed on Employment Rights with DACA

 - Visit the National Immigration Law Center for a list of FAQs on employment under DACA

 Although at Symba we believe every internship should be paid, we are aware that many students resort to unpaid opportunities to be able to gain professional experience.
 Here are some options for undocumented students looking to finance unpaid internships:

 - Ask your employer to create a fellowship or stipend as an alternative payment method

 - Explore the option of working as an independent contractor or freelancer using your ITIN Number

-- If your internship has been canceled due to COVID-19 apply for the Internship Opportunity Fund
+- If your internship has been canceled due to COVID-19 apply for the Intern Relief Fund

 Our team at Symba will continue to create awareness and support the shift towards a more inclusive future of work.
 We hope these resources are a helpful starting point in your journey as an intern, regardless of your immigration status.
 We invite you to sign-up for our newsletter at symba.io for more internship resources and remote internship opportunities.

 The future of work requires redefined roles, restructured workplaces, and rapid learning.
 COVID-19 will be the catalyst for business transformation as organizations have no choice but to respond to its challenges.
 By demonstrating your digital literacy skills, you are gearing up for the workplace of tomorrow.